rayoub/rupee/README.md

+### MAJOR PUSH 7/12 - I will update the readme by tomorrow.
+It will be simplified for a typical use case of a single directory of pdb files.

 ### Introduction

 This project contains code and data to accompany the PLoS ONE paper: <br/>[RUPEE: A fast and accurate purely geometric protein structure search](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0213712).